Michael12358/michael.github.io/index.md

 All over I have lived through three major market crisis in my entrepreneurial life, including Covid just recently.
 We have fought through all of them, always as a team.
 It was always tough, but looking back during those times I learned a lot about the people I dealt with and still do today.

+After having raised over €25M+ in my venture career, founded, raised and sold two companies successfully and while being in the process of getting the third one started, here are:

 #### Some of my key take aways
 - Helping others to me is the most rewarding experience
 - Family is your last resort when things get rough